openstack-archive/tripleo-docs/deploy-guide/source/deployment/architecture.rst

 Paunch
 ------

+.. note:: During Ussuri cycle, Paunch has been replaced by the tripleo-container-manage_ Ansible role.
+Therefore, the following block is deprecated in favor of the new role.
+However, the JSON input remains backward compatible and the containers are configured the same way as it was with Paunch.

 The `paunch`_ hook is used to manage containers.
 This hook takes json as input and uses it to create and run containers on demand.
 The json describes how the container will be started.
 Some example keys are: